 Increasing resiliency and preparedness for weather and climate extremes now and in the future across the South-Central United States

 For the past two years, SCIPP, CoCoRaHS, and the Earth Observation and Modeling Facility (EOMF) have developed a "Field Photos Weekend" project to create a national picture of our landscape.
 We have asked CoCoRaHS observers and other citizen scientists to take pictures of the land around them - water bodies, fields, forests, or any other facet of our environment - at roughly the same time.
-We have conducted these events over Labor Day 2012 and Presidents Day, Memorial Day and Labor Day 2013.
-As Presidents Day 2014 rolls around, it is time to collect another set of photos.
+These events began with Labor Day Weekend in 2012 and have continued over Presidents Day and Memorial Day ever since.
+With another Memorial Day rolling around, it is time to get out your cameras again!

 Although this started out working with CoCoRaHS observers, you do not have to be a CoCoRaHS observer to participate.
 The project is open to anyone.
 So please tell your friends and neighbors, post a message on Facebook or Twitter, or put up a billboard (ok, we are joking on this last one).
 The more the merrier!